Saira Khan

-Saira Khan (born 15 May 1970) is an English television personality.
+Saira Khan (born 15 May 1970) is a British television personality.
 She was a contestant on the first series of The Apprentice in 2005, in which she finished as the runner-up.
+In 2012, Khan competed in the first series of The Great Sport Relief Bake Off.
 From 2012 to 2017, Khan co-presented The Martin Lewis Money Show, and in 2015, she presented the ITV series Guess This House.

 From 2015 to 2020, she was a regular panelist on the ITV talk show Loose Women.
 Khan has also competed in the eighteenth series of Celebrity Big Brother in 2016, and in 2019, she competed in the eleventh series of Dancing on Ice.

 Early life

-Khan was born in Long Eaton, Derbyshire to immigrants from Pakistan Administered Kashmir, Pakistan.
+Khan was born in Long Eaton, Derbyshire to Pakistani immigrants from Rawalakot, in Azad Kashmir, Pakistan on 15 May 1970.
 She had a difficult childhood; her father was violent and died when she was 28.

 Career

+Khan's first TV appearance was in a 2001 episode of Channel 4's investigative documentary Sleepers as an undercover reporter portraying as a shopkeeper opening a shop at Langley Mill, an area where racist attacks frequently occurred.

-In 2005, she was a contestant on the first series of the business-reality show, The Apprentice, finishing as the runner-up.
+In 2005, she was a contestant on the first series of the business-reality show, The Apprentice, finishing as the runner-up behind Tim Campbell.